abrotman/related-domains-by-dns/rdbd-newrrs.md

 ## Sample Ed25519 Signature

-Since OpenSSL does not yet support Ed25519 singing via it's command line tool, we generate our example using the python script below.
+Since OpenSSL does not yet support Ed25519 singing via its command line tool, we generate our example using the python script below.
 This uses the python library from Appendix A of [@?RFC8032].